 When an alcoholic beverage license is revoked, suspended or expires pursuant to section 6-220, the city shall not be required to refund any portion of the license fee.

-(Ord.
-No. 07-14, § 5, 7-16-2007)

 Sec.
 6-248.
 Removal of signs and alcoholic beverages.

 When any license for selling alcoholic beverages is revoked or automatically expires pursuant to section 6-220, all alcoholic beverages and all signs indicating that such beverages may be sold or purchased shall be removed from the place of business, both outside and inside.
 After receipt by the police department of notice of such revocation or expiration, the police department shall take the necessary steps to see that this section is enforced.